leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 I.e.:

-Reinforce some bahavior every ten times it occures, or about two hours since the last time behavior has been reinforced.
+Reinforce some behavior every ten times it occurs, or about two hours since the last time behavior has been reinforced.

 ### Rewards have different values

-* Nor all rewards have the same value for averyone.
+* Nor all rewards have the same value for everyone.
 * What reinforces behavior in one person may not reinforce the same behavior in another.

 #### Selecting Rewards